WHO / Mikhail Grigorev

 • addressing demographic shifts such as ageing and migration

-• establishing health systems of the future
+• preparing health systems for the future

 • managing the health impacts of climate change